lucode/home-assistant/README.md

 ----------

 ***This setup  can be used in your projects by you own risk.
 Or you can just take some inspiration from it.
-The Node-Red automations (flows) are relative complex and all this is still a work in progress and my have still some edges and bugs.***
+The Node-Red automations (flows) are relative complex and all this is still a work in progress and may have still some edges and bugs.***